6 Very Inspiring Heroes of Independence

 Apart from Prince Diponegoro, Kartini has been the inspiration for Budi Utomo to create study clubs and movement organizations against colonialism and imperialism.
 She has inspired many women’s movements such as Sujatin Kartowijono, who was the initiator of the First Indonesian Women’s Congress.

-See also difference between parchment paper and wax paper
+See also difference between html and dhtml

 Kartini’s ideas came as a response to women entering the modern world through anti-imperialism and colonialism, which became the soul of the national movement.
 His courage and words have been a source of inspiration since ancient times until now.